peffis/ionbeam/README.md

 Just starting it does not do anything though.
 You need to write your test module and put it in the src folder before you build.
 Then invoke your test module's test function.
+(So, yes, ionbeam is more of a library at the moment and very much a work in progress.
+We will see how it is eventually packaged up.
+I am open for suggestions.)

 Example: